phanen/mterm.nvim/README.md

 * task management... spawn a new task by `:send`
   * (wait... why cannot I use `:tab term {cmd}`)
 * tmux session (will nvim has a better `sessionoptions` for terminal)?
+* make 'efm' work with term buffer via osc133, term should work like qf

 ## credit
 * https://github.com/numToStr/FTerm.nvim